-Vacuum is required in many industries for very different applications.
+Vacuum technology is required in many industries for very different applications.
 From vacuum packaging and handling to vacuum clamping, it is a key part of central production processes.
-Wherever it is used, vacuum technology is always at the core of process infrastructure and usually also involves some expenses, such as machines (vacuum pumps), installations (pipe and line systems), energy (electricity costs) and maintenance.
+Wherever it is used, vacuum pump technology is always at the core of process infrastructure and usually also involves some expenses, such as machines (vacuum pumps), installations (pipe and line systems), energy (electricity costs) and maintenance.
 In view of overall economic and ecological efficiency, it is therefore worth taking a closer look at this topic.

 Busch’s “5 Elements of Efficiency” – the most important factors in the efficiency of vacuum systems – can serve as the starting point for such an analysis.